joshbrew/HEG_ESP32/Device_README.txt

 You need to select the correct board via the Boards menu and change the partition scheme to "Minimal SPIFFS" in the Arduino Tools menu.

-Required Libraries:
+Other Required Libraries (found in the Device Drivers folder via AdditionalDependencies.zip):
-Arduino ESP32 latest dev or official build via git AsyncTCP
+AsyncTCP
 ESPAsyncWebServer
 ADS1X15